huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_domain.md

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID of WAF domain.
   Changing this parameter will create a new resource.

+* `custom_page` - (Optional, List) The user-defined alarm configuration is displayed after an error occurs.
+The object structure is documented below.

+* `http2_enable` - (Optional, Bool) HTTP2 is only available for client to WAF access.
+  Precautions for use:
+    · The external protocol of at least one source IP address is set to HTTPS in Server Configuration.
+      This configuration takes effect only when it is enabled.
+    · HTTP2 does not take effect when the client supports TLS 1.3.
+    · HTTP2 takes effect only when the client supports TLS 1.2.
+    · If the customer has mandatory requirements for HTTP2, use exclusive mode.

+* `ipv6_enable` - (Optional, Bool) Enable IPv6 Protection if the domain name is accessible using an IPv6 address.
+After you enable it, WAF assigns an IPv6 address to the domain name.

+* `timeout_settings` - (Optional, List) Generally, the connection timeout does not need to be changed.
+  Read/write timeout may be adjusted according to different service requirements.
+  It is recommended that services be asynchronous to avoid large timeouts.
+  A large timeout configuration consumes long connection resources back to the source and may cause slow connection attacks.
+The WAF has a quota for the long link back of each domain name.
+  For details about the quota, see Service bandwidth information on the Purchase page.
+  The object structure is documented below.

 The `server` block supports:

 * `client_protocol` - (Required, String) Protocol type of the client.
 The options include `HTTP` and `HTTPS`.